imstephens-professional/cave_diver_game/README.md

-# cave_diver_game
+# Diver: Delving in the Deep

 ## Description
-A remake of the Pico-8 cave diver game that was made for Fall 2023 semester at SMCM.
+"Diver: Delving in the Deep" is a platformer game developed in Unity (C#).
+It is a remake of the Pico-8 cave diver game that was made for the 2023 Game Design course at St. Mary's College of Maryland (view repository [here](https://github.com/imstephens-professional/diver-game)).

 ## Goal
 To show advancement in programming skills.